 If you decide that an unsecured personal loan is your best choice, and you know exactly how much you need to consolidate, you can enter your details into the borrowing power calculator to see how much you could borrow.
-You can also use our repayments calculator to determine what your repayments may be over your chosen term.

 If you are confident that you meet the income requirements and you are comfortable with the repayments you can go ahead and apply for the loan.
 The application process can be done online, over the phone or in person at your local branch

 Outstanding debts do not need to control you.
 You could choose the path to financial freedom and a better lifestyle by regaining control with a Westpac debt consolidation solution.